 Leadville Loppet Returns, 14 Years On the Trail

-A local favorite and fast becoming a must-do regionally, this high-altitude Nordic ski race serves as the primary fundraiser for Leadville’s historic Mineral Belt Trail (MBT) and is a fun, energentic, often cold, family event.
-The course travels through a rolling, forested trail network behind Leadville’s Colorado Mountain College (CMC) campus, leading racers onto the MBT, where climbs and descends await, along abandoned rail grades left over from Leadville’s mining era.
-It’s a one-of-a-kind course which should be laden (and groomed) with fresh snow.
+A local favorite and fast becoming a must-do regionally, this high-altitude Nordic ski race serves as the primary fundraiser for Leadville’s historic Mineral Belt Trail (MBT) and is a fun, energetic, often cold, family event.
+The course travels through a rolling, forested trail network behind Leadville’s Colorado Mountain College (CMC) campus, leading racers onto the MBT, where climbs and descends await, along with abandoned rail grades leftover from Leadville’s mining era.
+It’s a one-of-a-kind course that should be laden (and groomed) with fresh snow.
 Tradition at the Leadville Loppet also calls for a colorful display in costume, barrel fires, music, and dozens of homemade soup–the most famous of which, hot blueberry.

 Registration is currently open online for both classic and freestyle 44K, 22K, & 10K distances, plus 5K and 1K fun races, for which costumes are strongly encouraged!